hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 However, the **Transcript** Credential has not been delivered to Alice yet in a usable form.
 Alice wants to use that Credential.
 To get it, Alice needs to request it, but first she must create a **Master Secret**.

 **Note:** A Master Secret is an item of Private Data used by a Prover to guarantee that a credential uniquely applies to them.
-The Master Secret is an input that combines data from multiple Credentials in order to prove that the Credentials have a common subject (the Prover).
+The Master Secret is an input that combines data from multiple Credentials to prove that the Credentials have a common subject (the Prover).
 A Master Secret should be known only to the Prover.

 Alice creates Master Secret in her wallet.
 ```python